List of content you will read in this article:

 This process ensures that both devices are ready to make the transfer.
 Other steps are performed by establishing an SSH connection to secure this transfer.
 Below are the standard steps to establish an SSH connection.

-- By default, the SSH will use port 22, and the client starts the connection by verifying the server’s identity.
+Step 1: The SSH will default use port 22, and the client starts the connection by verifying the server’s identity.
 Either the client is connecting to the server for the first time, requiring manual verification of the server’s public key.
 Another case is the client has already established the connection without user involvement.

-- Both the devices agree on the session key to encrypt and decrypt the data.
+Step 2: Both devices agree on the session key to encrypt and decrypt the data.
 The key is randomly generated.

-- The server will use the SSH key pair to authenticate the client.
-The critical pair combines the public key (known to both the parties) and the private key (known to the right client).
+Step 3: The server will use the SSH key pair to authenticate the client.
+The critical pair combines the public key (known to both parties) and the private key (known to the right client).

 Check here to fix the SSL handshake failed error if you get an error message.